Uganda/Rwanda: Forcible Return Raises Grave Concerns

 Mutabazi had survived a bungled abduction inUganda in August as well as an assassination attempt in July 2012, in both cases by unknown perpetrators.
 The Ugandan police were informed about all these incidents and had agreed to provide him with 24-hour security.

-Ugandan authorities have said they are investigating the incident and have suspended the Ugandan police officer who Mutabazi and erroneously handed him over to the Rwandan authorities, according to a government statement.
+Ugandan authorities have said they are investigating the incident and have suspended the Ugandan police officer who arrested Mutabazi and erroneously handed him over to the Rwandan authorities, according to a government statement.

 “The Ugandan police have utterly failed to protect this refugee, who was clearly at serious risk,” saidDaniel Bekele, Africa director.
 “It’s unconscionable that they handed him over summarily to the police force of the country whose persecution he fled.”